 Do you have a job search planned in in the near future?
 If you do, and if you are looking forward to your next job search with dread, you are definitely not alone!
 Job searching can be incredibly stressful.

-Here is a checklist to help you achieve a fast, successful job search even now, when the job market is more competitive than most of us ever remember.
+Here is a job search checklist to help you achieve a fast, successful job search even now, when the job market is more competitive than most of us ever remember.

 - Set a clear target.
 Put yourself in the driver’s seat of your career by clearly defining your job search focus.
 In general, the more precise and focused your job search is, the better.